Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-B6jTKTB_WmE.md

 ### Transcript

-> will there be rounded round foundations i don't know i have no idea i'll put that on the keyway side of the usa
+> will there be rounded round foundations I don't know I have no idea I'll put that on the keyway side of the usa